 While Slack, Microsoft, Google, and Cisco each made headway in appealing to the enterprise market, Atlassian was investing in rebuilding HipChat from the ground up.

 In doing so, Atlassian made a strategic decision to focus on the messaging needs of its existing Jira, Confluence and Bitbucket customer base.

 By design, Stride wasn’t built for enterprise customers.

 Ultimately, as the battleground shifted to winning large enterprise customers, this decision left Atlassian without a horse in the race.

 Both Microsoft and Cisco have established a strong foothold in the enterprise market segment simply by converting Skype for Business and Webex users to Microsoft Teams and Webex Teams respectively.
 According to a report by research-advisory firm Nemertes in June 2018, 33% of companies using collaborative apps are already using Microsoft Teams, and 22% are using Cisco’s offering.

-With another 25% of the market going to several other players like Facebook, RingCentral, CA and Zoho, the enterprise messaging market is likely to be perpetually fragmented.
+With another 25% of the market going to several other players like Workplace from Meta, RingCentral, CA, and Zoho, the enterprise messaging market is likely to be perpetually fragmented.